kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 ## Summary

 Remove cgroup v1 support from Kubernetes codebase, building upon the maintenance mode introduced in KEP-4569.
-This enhancement will remove cgroup v1 support.

 This KEP will have a phased approach where beta will prevent kubelet from starting on a cgroup v1 node.

 We will commit to removing cgroup v1 code but there is not yet a timeline for removal.
 The removal will be done no earlier than 1.38 to maintain the k8s deprecation policy.

 ## Motivation

-Following the transition of cgroup v1 support to maintenance mode in KEP-4569, the next logical step is to move cgroup v1 to an unsupported state.
+Following the transition of cgroup v1 support to maintenance mode in KEP-4569, the next logical step is to move cgroup v1 to a deprecated state.
 This aligns with the broader ecosystem's migration to cgroup v2, including major Linux distributions and the Linux kernel community's focus on cgroup v2 for new features and improvements.

 The motivation builds on the rationale established in KEP-4569: